openedx/i18n-tools/README.rst

    username = YOURUSERNAME(EMAIL)

-Also make sure you have transifex configuration file .tx/config present under project directory.
+Also make sure you have a Transifex configuration file `.tx/config` present under the project directory.

-* To upload translations to transifex
+* To upload translations to Transifex

   * ``i18n_tool transifex push``

-* To download translations from transifex
+* To download translations from Transifex

   * ``i18n_tool transifex pull``